Stillbirths should be registered within six weeks (42 days) of the date of birth of the child.

 If the parents are unable to register, please refer to the GOV.UK guide to registering a stillbirth

-or contact the register office so that our staff can explain the options to you.
+or contact or contact the registration service on 0345 603 7632 so that our staff can explain the options to you.

 What to bring to the register office